EECS E6792 Deep Learning on the Edge

 (i) Machine Learning (taken previously for academic credit).

 (iii) ECBM E4040 Neural Networks and Deep Learning, or an equivalent neural network/DL university course taken for academic credit.
-Whereas the quality of online ML and DL courses (coursera, udacity, eDx) is outstanding, many takers of online courses do the hands-on coding assignments superficially and therefore do not gain practical coding skills which are essential to participation in this advanced course.
+Whereas the quality of online ML and DL courses (Coursera, Udacity, edX) is outstanding, many takers of online courses do the hands-on coding assignments superficially and therefore do not gain practical coding skills, which are essential to participation in this advanced course.

 (iv) The course requires an excellent theoretical background in probability and statistics and linear algebra.